rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 ## End

+As always, all the code is available [on GitHub](https://github.com/rmrt1n/rmrt1n.github.io/tree/main/code/clojure-fly).
 Overall, I like how easy and fast it is to get a Clojure app deployed to Fly.io.
-It's great platform for deploying side projects or hackathon projects.
+It's a great platform for deploying side projects or hackathon projects.
 My side projects are never finished so I don't have any experience yet to share about how well Fly handles real user traffic.
-Anyways, here are some further reading about deploying Clojure apps:
+Anyway, here is some further reading on deploying Clojure apps:

 - [Deploying a Full-Stack Clojure App With Kamal on a Single Server](https://bogoyavlensky.com/blog/deploying-full-stack-clojure-app-with-kamal/)
 - [JVM Deployment Options](https://ericnormand.me/article/jvm-deployment-options)
 - [Deploying Clojure Like a Seasoned Hobbyist](https://tonitalksdev.com/deploying-clojure-like-a-seasoned-hobbyist)
 - [Brave Clojure's Deploy Quest](https://www.braveclojure.com/quests/deploy/)

 [^1]: The way Fly.io works under the hood is pretty clever.
 Instead of running the container image with a runtime like Docker, the image is unpacked and "loaded" into a VM.
 See [this video explanation](https://www.youtube.com/watch?v=7iypMRKniPU) for more details.
-[^2]: If you're new to Clojure, I'd suggest you to follow [the official getting started guide](https://clojure.org/guides/getting_started) and join the [Clojurians Slack](https://clojurians.slack.com/).
+[^2]: If you're interested in learning Clojure, my recommendation is to follow [the official getting started guide](https://clojure.org/guides/getting_started) and join the [Clojurians Slack](https://clojurians.slack.com/).
 Also, read through this [list of introductory resources](https://gist.github.com/yogthos/be323be0361c589570a6da4ccc85f58f).
-[^3]: Kit was a big influence on me when I first started learning we development in Clojure.
+[^3]: Kit was a big influence on me when I first started learning web development in Clojure.
 I never used it directly, but I did use their library choices and project structure as a base for my own projects.
+[^4]: There's no "Rails" for the Clojure ecosystem (yet?).
+The prevailing opinion is to build your own "framework" by composing different libraries together.
+Most of these libraries are stable and are already used in production by big companies, so don't let this discourage you from doing web development in Clojure!
-[^4]: There might be some keys that you add or remove, but the structure of the config file stays the same.
+[^5]: There might be some keys that you add or remove, but the structure of the config file stays the same.
+[^6]: "assoc" (associate) is a Clojure slang that means to add or update a key-value pair in a map
-[^5]: For more details on how basic authentication works, checkout [the specification](https://www.rfc-editor.org/rfc/rfc7617.html).
+[^7]: For more details on how basic authentication works, check out [the specification](https://www.rfc-editor.org/rfc/rfc7617.html).
-[^6]: Here's a cool resource I found when researching about Java Dockerfiles: https://whichjdk.com.
+[^8]: Here's a cool resource I found when researching Java Dockerfiles: [WhichJDK](https://whichjdk.com).
 It provides a comprehensive comparison on the different JDKs available and recommendations on which one you should use.
-[^7]: If your dependencies don't change often, the second approach might produce faster builds as you don't have to reinstall the dependencies again.
+[^9]: If your dependencies don't change often, the second approach might produce faster builds as you don't have to reinstall the dependencies again.
-[^8]: Another (non-technically important) argument for live/production REPLs is just because it's cool.
-Ever since I read the story about [NASA's programmers debugging a space craft through a live REPL](https://news.ycombinator.com/item?id=31234338), I've always wanted to try it at least once.
+[^10]: Another (non-technically important) argument for live/production REPLs is just because it's cool.
+Ever since I read the story about [NASA's programmers debugging a spacecraft through a live REPL](https://news.ycombinator.com/item?id=31234338), I've always wanted to try it at least once.
-[^9]: If you encounter errors related to Wireguard when running `fly proxy`, you can run `fly doctor` which will hopefully detect issues with your local setup and also suggest fixes for them.
+[^11]: If you encounter errors related to Wireguard when running `fly proxy`, you can run `fly doctor` which will hopefully detect issues with your local setup and also suggest fixes for them.